bitterjug/devjournal-crypto/devjournal.markdown

   list has reached its max size
 - [ ] The template can add classes to the items which get propagated onto the subview elements.

+I can foresee a problem where the unsaved item view remains with a handle on the formerly unsaved item which is now saved.